jaganmn/macpan-workshop/syllabus.md

 * Take a look at the [tidyverse](https://www.tidyverse.org), which is a data analysis framework and set of packages in `R` with which `macpan2` is designed to work.
 * Install [RStudio](https://www.rstudio.com/categories/rstudio-ide/) if they have not already done so, as I will be using RStudio during the workshop.
 But facility with another program for creating R scripts is fine.

+**MJ: Once you remove the primitive companion materials from the syllabus, it will not be clear what you mean by "data that are relevant".**

+**MJ: Should the last item account for the possibility of people accessing RStudio from a browser?**

 <!-- omit from toc -->
 ### Optional Preparation